 browse list of realtors working in Marshall County

-There are 72 USDA backed residential loans in Marshall county with an average loan balance of $78,548.
-Over 83% of the loans helped first time home buyers.
-Borrowers were an average age of 35 years old.
-The typical appraised home value was around $83,369.
-On average the rural home size purchased with this loan was approximately 1,340 SqFt.
-Alternate income limits exist to determine loan eligibility in Marshall county.
-For a household of upto 4 people the income limit is $92,600.
-For a household of between 5 and 8 people the income limit increases to $122,250.
+There are 74 USDA backed residential loans in Marshall county with an average loan balance of $81,547.
+Over 81% of the loans helped first time home buyers.
+Borrowers were an average age of 32 years old.
+The typical appraised home value was around $83,408.
+On average the rural home size purchased with this loan was approximately 1,216 SqFt.
+Marshall county applies the standard USDA income limits to determine loan eligibility.
+For a household of upto 4 people the income limit is $90,300.
+For a household of between 5 and 8 people the income limit is increased to $119,200.

-The size of Marshall County is roughly 4,697 square kilometers.
-There are no geographical USDA loan restrictions in this county.
-The influence score for Marshall County is 6.
+The size of Marshall County is roughly 1,482 square kilometers.
+USDA defined regions of rural loan ineligibility in Marshall cover 195 square kilometers of the county.
+Approximately 13.2% of Marshall County is ineligible for traditional USDA home loans.
+The influence score for Marshall County is 7.
 Look below for the interactive county level map illustration below for more details.

-Start your search for USDA loan eligible properties in the cities of Marshall County, MN
+Start your search for USDA loan eligible properties in the cities of Marshall County, IA

 * cities most likely to have USDA loan eligible properties for sale.